idrinth-thalui/core/dialogue/followers/IdrinthFollowerDialogueRiaIdle.md

-Keep up your training, Ria.
+- Keep up your training, Ria.
 You are getting better.
-Sure you want to fight with bigger swords?
+- Sure you want to fight with bigger swords?
-Care to spar?
+- Care to spar?
 I can show you a few new moves.
+- Good to see you actually have an interest in the Companions besides fighting.
-Good to see you learning the lore, not just how to hold a weapon.
+- Good to see you learning the lore, not just how to hold a weapon.
-You'll make a fine shield maiden some day.
+- You'll make a fine shield maiden some day.